swiftlang/swift-docc-plugin/CONTRIBUTING.md

 When opening a pull request, please make sure to fill out the pull request template and complete all tasks mentioned there.

-Your PR should mention the number of the [Swift JIRA](https://bugs.swift.org/) issue your work is addressing (SR-NNNNN).
+Your PR should mention the number of the GitHub issue your work is addressing.

 Most PRs should be against the `main` branch.
 If your change is intended for a specific release, you should also create a separate branch that cherry-picks your commit onto the associated release branch.

 ### Code Review Process